-Complete Monster: The Queen has been emotionally abusing her own daughter, Yorda, for her entire life, imprisoning her in a small cage hanging from a ceiling (which was actually considered a form of torture in medieval times) as well as manipulating her into thinking that she'll die if she ever leaves the castle, effectively breaking her spirit.
+Complete Monster: The Queen has been emotionally abusing her own daughter, Yorda, for her entire life, imprisoning her in a small cage hanging from a ceiling as well as manipulating her into thinking that she'll die if she ever leaves the castle, effectively breaking her spirit.
 It's implied that this is the reason why Yorda is so passive during the game; it's not because she's weak, it's because she's broken.
-Then, there's the fact that she's been manipulating a village into sacrificing their children and that said sacrifice involves sealing those children inside of coffins until they die.
-And it's also implied that she controls their spirits after death as her shadow-monster servants.
+She's also been manipulating a village into sacrificing their children, with said sacrifice involving sealing those children inside of coffins until they die; it's also implied that she controls their spirits after death as her shadow-monster servants.

 Ico's character design can inspire this.
 If you look closely at where his bandages meet his horns, it looks like they've been torn, as if the horns sprouted abruptly.
 He also seems to be wearing normal children's clothes.
 He must've been taken away suddenly, without giving him, his family, and his friends any time to cope emotionally.